 2. Changes in flow:

-In addition to changes in timing, the flow of menstrual periods may also be affected by Postinor 2.
+In addition to changes in timing, side effects of postinor-2 on menstruation can be experienced in the flow of menstrual periods.

-Some persons may experience heavier or lighter menstrual bleeding than usual after taking Postinor 2.
+Some women may experience heavier or lighter menstrual bleeding than usual after taking Postinor-2.
 These changes in menstrual flow are usually temporary and return to normal in a few menstrual cycles.

 Postinor 2 can also cause spotting or breakthrough bleeding, which refers to light bleeding or spotting between menstrual periods.